vandedok/cayleypy_cpp/README.md

 # CayleyPy

-AI-based library to work with googol-size (~10<sup>100</sup> nodes) graphs.
+AI-based library to work with extremely large graphs.<br>
 Supporting:  Cayley graphs, Schreier coset graphs, more to be added.

 ## Overview

-Extremely large graphs (e.g. googol size) cannot be approached in a usual way, it is impossible neither to create, neither to store them by standard methods.
+Extremely large graphs (e.g. googol size, ~10<sup>100</sup> nodes) cannot be approached in a usual way, it is impossible neither to create, neither to store them by standard methods.

 Typically such graphs arise as state-transition graphs.